 Q: Can I name a composer like Hans Zimmer or Max Richter?

-A: Better to use descriptors: Hans Zimmer-adjacent hybrid or Max Richter-adjacent minimalist strings.
-Direct names are filtered and unreliable.
+A: Use descriptors instead: Hans Zimmer-adjacent hybrid or Max Richter-adjacent minimalist strings.
+Direct artist names are filtered and give unreliable results.

 Related articles